danbev/learning-iot/README.md

 ### Insulators
-High reisistance to the flow of electricity, which means that their valance shell is full and
+High reisistance to the flow of electricity, which means that their valance shell is full and also there is a large gap between the valancy and conduction bands.

 ### Semi-conductors
 These have properties that are in between conductors and insulators, hence the name semi-conductors.
-If a semi-conductor is exposed to heat this can improve it conductivity.
-But there is another way to improve the conducitivty of a semi- conductor which is to add impurities to it (called doping).
+If a semi-conductor is exposed to heat this can improve its conductivity.
+But there is another way to improve the conducitivty of a semi-conductor which is to add impurities to it (called doping).

 If we take a look at a silicon cristal:
 ```